 GuntherValkenborgAttorney at law Counsel

-Gunther Valkenborg is of counsel to our Brussels office.
+Gunther Valkenborg is counsel to our Brussels office.
 He is member of the Employment & Benefits Practice, leads the Compensation & Benefits Team and is a member of the Automotive Team.
-His main focus is on employment and benefits.T: +32 2 743 43 39 E: email@example.com
+His main focus is on employment and benefits and international mobility of employees.T: +32 2 743 43 39 E: email@example.com